 The Board of Directors expresses their sincere appreciation to all the stakeholders of the Company for the trust, confidence and support bestowed upon us.
-The Board of Directors is also grateful to the holding and fellow subsidiary companies for their contribution towards the growth and success of the Company.
+The Board of Directors is also grateful to the holding for their contribution towards the growth and success of the Company.